 The phased development of Singapore's Seletar Aerospace Park is expected to take about eight years, and cost in the region of $40 million for the first phases.
 The park will support a new integrated aerospace industry cluster incorporating aerospace MRO; design and manufacturing of aircraft systems and components; business and general aviation activities; and an aviation campus for the training of pilots, aviation professionals, and technical personnel.
 The Singapore government will develop ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Singapore Aerospace Park - A Major Effort".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Singapore Aerospace Park - A Major Effort".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.